History and Future

 In 2016, The Bromsgrove Young Musicians’ Platform (BYMP) made its debut for those young musicians still at school.
 Its Chairman, Alison Webber, secured a strong team of supporters to launch it successfully.
 Worcestershire Music Services supported the venture in providing communication to State Schools.
 Nearly fifty potential finalists were auditioned at the Elgar School of Music in Worcester.
 The Finalists’ Concert took place at the Huntingdon Hall, Worcester on Thursday 10th March.
 There were two sections – a Junior Section for those 9 to 13 years of age and a Senior Section for those aged 14 to 17.
 The quality of the young musicians, even though as a pilot the Platform was restricted to entries from Worcestershire alone, was extremely high.
 Generous bursaries were awarded to winners and runners up in each section aimed at developing their musical talent.

 Later in 2016 Bromsgrove School began their development of their Arts facilities which involved re-furbishment of their Routh Hall to include a new concert hall and rehearsal rooms.
-The new Routh Concert Hall will in 2018 become the Platform's permanent home as part of the kind and generous support the BIMC has received from the governing body of the school.

 The trustees intend that through the futures of both The Bromsgrove Competition and The Bromsgrove Young Musicians Platform classical music will reach out to engage a much broader public and dispel the notion that such music is elitist.